divvungiellatekno/giellalt.uit.no/infra/servers/gtweb.md

 `gtweb.uit.no` is an alias for `gtweb-02.uit.no`.

-The list of services and pages:
+The list of services and websites run on gtweb:

 - apertium
   - <https://gtweb.uit.no/jorgal/>